darkrenaissance/darkfi/doc/src/dev/contrib/contrib.md

 We value people who have initiative.
 We value this so highly in fact that even if someone is less skilled but shows the ability to learn, we will welcome them and give them everything they need to prosper.
 Our philosophy is that of training leaders rather than hiring workers.
-Our team is self led.
+Our team is self-led.
 We don't have any managers or busybody people.
 We discuss the problems amongst ourselves and everybody works autonomously on tasks.
 We don't keep people around who need a manager looking over their shoulder.
 The work and tasks should be